lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-These will alow us to safely discern between Felt and Relocatable values later on.
+These will allow us to safely discern between `Felt` and `Relocatable` values later on.

 #### Memory
 As we previously described, the memory is made up of a series of segments of variable length, each containing a continuous sequence of `MaybeRelocatable` elements.
 Memory is also immutable, which means that once we have written a value into memory, it can't be changed.